 Just like the cost of living, the cost of dying can vary greatly depending on where you live in the UK.

-The people of Northern Ireland benefit from the lowest average funeral cost at £3,489, 21% lower than the national average*.
-At £3,871, funeral costs in Wales are also below the national average *.
+People in Northern Ireland benefit from the lowest average funeral cost at £3,317, 19% lower than the national average.*

-You won't be surprised to hear that London is the most expensive place in the UK to organise a funeral, at £5,693 it's more than 35% above the national average.
+You may not be surprised to learn that London is the most expensive place in the UK to organise a funeral.
+At £5,283, it’s more than 33% above the national average.

 |UK Region||Average funeral cost|

-We offer a range of Funeral Plans that can fix the cost of the funeral director's services at today's prices, helping to save your family worry and expense at what can be a very difficult and stressful time.
-Many of our customers have told us that this can be a big weight off the mind.
+We offer a range of funeral plans that allow you to specify your wishes and pay for your funeral director’s services at today’s prices.
+This can help save your family worry and expense at a difficult time and many of our customers have told us that it’s a big weight off their mind.

-We understand it can be hard to think about your funeral and you may not be sure where to start.
-Our friendly, UK-based advisers are here to help and can answer any questions you may have.
+We understand that it can be hard to think about your funeral and you may not be sure where to start.
+Our friendly, UK-based team is here to help and can answer any questions you may have.
 Please call us free on: